 Network security to block attacks and exploits

 This functionality allows Light Agent to analyze secure connections for threats and prevent the malicious object from reaching the end user’s browser.
-Often, this can stop an exploitation attempt before it even begins.
+This can often stop an exploitation attempt before it even begins.

 Multi-layered protection for your network

 Kaspersky Security for Virtualization Light Agent protects against external and internal network attacks – including threats that may be hiding in encrypted traffic.
-Every VM is protected by host-based network security which includes Kaspersky Lab’s HIPS, firewall and Network Attack Blocker technologies.
+Every VM is protected by host-based network security which includes Kaspersky’s HIPS, firewall and Network Attack Blocker technologies.

 Host-based Intrusion Prevention System (HIPS) and personal firewall

-HIPS – working together with Kaspersky Lab’s two-way firewall – controls inbound and outbound network traffic.
+HIPS – working together with Kaspersky’s two-way firewall – controls inbound and outbound network traffic.
 Flexible tools enable granular control over security according to a policy containing a wide range of parameters, including settings for particular ports, individual IP addresses or specific applications’ network activity.